 Join the Frugal Fresh Start Challenge

-We’ll talk more about tracking expenses, budgeting, and improving your finances in the Frugal Fresh Start Challenge that is starting on Jan 1st.
-When you sign up for the challenge you can download the free workbook for the challenge.
+We’ll talk more about tracking expenses, budgeting, and improving your finances in the Frugal Fresh Start Challenge.
+When you sign up for the challenge, you can download the free workbook.

 I’m so excited for you to get your finances in a better place for next Christmas.
 I’m excited for you to be able to relax and enjoy the special season without the financial stress you may have felt in the past.